 He was OK with that, so I removed the two tiny screws on the bottom of the faceplate and ver-r-r-r-y slowly and patiently massaged it off of the radio, one by one releasing the plastic clips holding it to the frame of the radio.
 I got it off with no damage at all, and then the spring clips were exposed from the front, where I could manipulate them with a small screwdriver as well as the removal tool.

 Even then it took a lot of effort, and an extra hand from the customer, to wrestle the stereo out, but it finally gave way.
 I could see why it took so much effort to get it out.
 The spring clips were bent.
 No way the removal tool alone would release them.

 Gratitude to our landlord (and building manager) Kelly Houser, owner of Houser Construction, for the newly installed heat pump!
 He quickly and appropriately addressed our heating needs when we found that our oil furnace was kaput, and instead of f>rting around with a hopeless cause, he immediately got us a wall-mounted high-efficiency unit that will warm us through the winter, and as a bonus keep us cool in the summer.
 Any of you who visited us last summer know what a bonus that is!

-Once again this year, StereoMan and Son will be participating in Asheville Home Grown, the “Go Local” movement that connects the people of our Asheville region with locally produced goods and services.
+Once again this year, StereoMan is participating in Asheville Home Grown, the “Go Local” movement that connects the people of our Asheville region with locally produced goods and services.